kstenschke/doShell/README.md

 ## Idea - What does (will) it do?

-DoShell is a superset of shell script, providing commands geared towards cross-platform browser / UI and system automation.
+doShell is a superset of shell script, providing commands geared towards cross-platform browser / UI and system automation.

-This project is a transpiler and an interpreter for running DoShell scripts.
+This project is a transpiler and an interpreter for running doShell scripts.

-DoShell aims at providing a cross-platform option for non-headless browser automation via extended shell script.
-It is helpful e.g. for End-to-End testing, infoSec reconnaisance and for creating productivity macros.
+Some possible usecases for doShell are End-to-End testing, infoSec reconnaisance and creation of productivity macros.
-DoShell's abilities intersect with tools like selenium, puppeteer, userscripts or browser extensions, but with a less traceable footprint.

 ### Mission targets